goatshriek/stumpless/docs/examples/wel/README.md

     stumpless_set_wel_insertion_string( entry, 0, "cynthia" );
     stumpless_set_wel_insertion_string( entry, 1, "oak" );

+A potentially faster approach is to use the plural version of this function to set multiple insertion strings at once.
+It takes a variable number of arguments preceded by the count of strings that will be provided.
+The following function call has identical results to the previous two:

+    stumpless_set_wel_insertion_strings( entry, 2, "cynthia", "oak" );

 In the case where you would like to send a single entry through multiple targets, you may have already done the work to put the value into a param